 When is work done on an object?

 How are work and power related?

 What are the major forms of energy?

 What factors influence the potential and kinetic energy of an object?

 How is energy conserved when changing from one form to another?

-Vocabulary /Key Terms
+Vocabulary/Key Terms

 Tier 2 Tier 3

-force, work, energy, power, mass, gravity, kinetic, potential, mechanical
+energy, mass, gravity, kinetic, potential, mechanical conservation of energy